jestjs/jest/website/docs/CommonJSTesting.md

 require('XHR'); // returns the real XHR module
 ```

-This way, you can write your test like this
+This allows you to write your tests like this:

 ```
-jest.mock('XHR'); // note: this is done automatically doWork();
+jest.mock('XHR'); // note: by default, this is done automatically in jest doWork();
 var MockXHR = require('XHR');
 // assert that MockXHR got called with the right arguments